-Jones County Junior College (JCJC) is an open door, two-year institution granting Associate in Arts (AA) degrees, Associate in Applied Science (AAS) degrees, and Vocational Certificates.
-Its purpose is to provide programs and support services consistent with the ideals of a democratic society to meet the educational needs of students and communities in the Jones County Junior College District and surrounding areas.
+Jones County Junior College (JCJC) is an open door, two-year institution granting Associate in Arts (AA) degrees, Associate in Applied Science (AAS) degrees, Technical Certificates and Career Certificates.

 During its history, Jones County Junior College has been led by five presidents including the current president, Dr. Jesse R. Smith, who assumed leadership in July 2006.
 The College is governed by a 20-member Board of Trustees.

 President’s Cabinet: President, Vice President of Business Affairs, Vice President of Instructional Affairs and Assessment, Vice President of Marketing and Recruiting, Vice President of Student Affairs, Vice President of Advancement, Vice President of External Affairs, Director of Campus Operations and Assistant to the President.